 The four men were searched, at which point their power banks and money were taken.
 The three that had mobile phones watched as the officers broke the screens, damaging them irreparably.
 A van was brought to transport them back to the border to Bosnia.
 The four people were loaded into the back of the vehicle.
 It had no windows or ventilation and they describe the sickening journey they had as the driver continuously swerved across the road to make them sick.

 After approximately an hour’s drive, they were brought to a rural border location unknown to them.
 The back door of the van was opened, but they were brought out individually so that the four officers waiting at the border could beat them with the black batons.
 The 4 officers, dressed in black uniforms, attacked all attacked each person, one by one.

 The blows brought out bruising on the hands of the victim, but all received severe impact injuries to the head, legs and torso.

 After being beaten, the group were told to walk back into Bosnia.
 They headed back east on foot, only to find that they had been pushed back near to Bihac (approximately 30km from the city).
 Even though they had been pushed back at midday, they took another twelve hours to reach shelter in V. Kladusa, forced to walk on foot because they had no money or means of transport.

-The police involved in this incident were dressed in commando uniforms.
+The police involved in this incident were dressed in black uniforms.
 The two arresting officers (though no paperwork, or processing took place) were armed with handguns.
 At the border, they and two colleagues from the same unit used standard issue police batons to inflict violence on the four victims.

-The incident occurred over byram, meaning the primary health services were disrupted and the victims were unable to access treatment for several days, at which point there was not much that could be done for the severe bruising suffered.
+The incident occurred over bayram, meaning the primary health services were disrupted and the victims were unable to access treatment for several days, at which point there was not much that could be done for the severe bruising suffered.